O(16)$\times$O(16) heterotic theory on $AdS_3\times S^3\times T^4$: Introduction

 When working with one of these string theories, one can consider the one loop correction to the potential in the effective field theory (which was absent in supersymmetric string theories) and hope that if one starts with an $AdS$ spacetime, this one-loop contribution may uplift the cosmological constant from a negative value to a positive value, giving us a tachyon free de Sitter construction.
 Moreover, one has to check whether the scalars present in the effective gravity model go below the Breitenlohner-Freedman (BF) bound when the one-loop effects are included.
-To check these two things,~\cite{Baykara:2022cwj} performed an analysis for $AdS_{3}\times S^{3}\times S^{3}\times S^{1}$, making use of the analysis performed in~\cite{Eberhardt:2017fsi}.
-It was found that neither the uplift to deSitter nor a violation of the BF bound take place.
+There have been significant developments on these questions. \cite{Basile:2020mpt} proved a no-go theorem along the lines of \cite{Maldacena:2000mw} to show that for a fairly large class of compactifications, deSitter and Minkowski solutions are ruled out.
+This no-go theorem assumes an absence of electric fluxes and therefore, ~\cite{Baykara:2022cwj} performed an analysis for $AdS_{3}\times S^{3}\times S^{3}\times S^{1}$ solution with electric fluxes, making use of the analysis performed in~\cite{Eberhardt:2017fsi}.
+It was found that neither the uplift to deSitter nor a violation of the BF bound takes place.
 Later,~\cite{Fraiman:2023cpa} found eight tachyon-free maximal symmetry enhancement points in the circle moduli space, but they were all unstable.